idenispankov/web_project_4/README.md

 ## Overview

-* his project is about places around U.S.
+* This project is about places around U.S.
 * Contains profile section with edit option and pictures of
 different places around U.S.
 * Page is responsive, created using @media quries.